hkhanna/springcm-tools/README.md

 1. A vm must exist (on, e.g., DigitalOcean) that has username harry and the appropriate ssh public key installed in `/home/harry/.ssh`.
 1. File `/etc/sudoers.d/harry` must exist with the line `harry ALL=(ALL) NOPASSWD:ALL`
 1. Eventually, all this user admin stuff should be handled by an Ansible playbook.
+1. Make sure production IP address is in `prod/springcm.khanna.cc` and that DNS for `springcm.khanna.cc` points to the correct place.

 ## Deployment - Part II